Ultrasonic wind speed and direction sensors: principle and applications

 Principle of Wind Direction Measurement:

-To determine wind direction, the sensor typically utilizes multiple pairs of ultrasonic transducers arranged in a circular or specific geometric pattern.
-By analyzing wind speed data from various transducer pairs, it identifies the direction of the incoming wind.
-This direction is calculated based on relative differences in measured wind speeds across various angles.
+To find wind direction, the sensor uses pairs of ultrasonic transducers.
+These are arranged in a circle or a specific shape.
+By checking wind speed data from different pairs, it can determine which way the wind is blowing.
+This direction is found by comparing wind speeds at various angles.

 Ultrasonic wind speed direction sensors Applications